-These videos are great for sparking your interest in gardening as well as food access issues.
-Not only do they speak about the issues, but also the continuing solutions people have found to combat these issues.
+These videos are great for sparking your interest about gardening and food access issues.
+Not only do they speak about these issues, but also the provide solutions people have found to combat them.

 "Britta Riley wanted to grow her own food (in her tiny apartment).
 So she and her friends developed a system for growing plants in discarded plastic bottles -- researching, testing and tweaking the system using social media, trying many variations at once and quickly arriving at the optimal system.
 Call it distributed DIY.
 And the results?
 Delicious." -TED Talk